ScottGlenn2/vole/vole-portal/src/main/resources/static/plugins/bootstrap-fileinput/.github/CONTRIBUTING.md

 We use GitHub's pull request system for submitting patches.
 Here are some guidelines to follow when creating the pull request for your fix.

-1. Make sure to create a ticket for your pull request.
-This will serve as the bug ticket, and any discussion about the bug will take place there.
+1. Make sure to create a station for your pull request.
+This will serve as the bug station, and any discussion about the bug will take place there.
 Your pull request will be focused on the specific changes that fix the bug.
-2. Make sure to reference the ticket you are fixing within your pull request.
+2. Make sure to reference the station you are fixing within your pull request.
-This will allow us to close off the ticket once we merge the pull request, or follow up on the ticket if there are any related blocking issues.
+This will allow us to close off the station once we merge the pull request, or follow up on the station if there are any related blocking issues.
 3. Explain why the specific change was made.
 Not everyone who is reviewing your pull request will be familiar with the problem it is fixing.
 4. Run your tests first.
 If your tests aren't passing, the pull request won't